 A. It is no secret that UK weather can be a touch fickle at times.
-That is why our tents have a Hydrostatic Head rating / Polyutherane Coating [PU] from 3000mm – 2.5 times the British Standard [BSI].
+That is why Slumit tents have a Hydrostatic Head rating / Polyutherane Coating [PU] from 4000mm – 3 times the British Standard [BSI].
 Suitable for light summer showers.

 All seams are fully taped and heat sealed to ensure fabric joints are not exposed to rain water under fitting conditions.

-It is worth noting, like all tent fabrics, the level of waterproofing will deteriote with use and age; exposure to UV light for long periods, careless packing of your tent (ie. scrunching fabric too tightly creasing the fabric, storing damp or wet can impair or deminish the protective qualities.
-We recommend acquiring and applying suitable waterproofing spray or seam sealant should any area become weaker and less protective to water ingress over time.
+It is worth noting, like all tent fabrics, the level of waterproofing will deteriorate with use and age; exposure to UV light for long periods, careless packing of your tent (ie. scrunching fabric too tightly creasing the fabric), storing damp or wet can impair or diminish the protective qualities.
+To ensure continued performance, we recommend annual waterproofing of the outer rainfly.
+If the equipment is used frequently throughout the season, more regular waterproofing may be required.

 A. Tents are not fire proof.
 Fabrics, even if ‘flame retardant’ will still burn and ignite if exposed to a heat source.
 Keep heat and flame sources away from the tent at all times.
-Flame retardant fabrics will only reduce ignition time marginally.
+Flame retardant fabrics (if supplied) will only reduce ignition time marginally.
 In the event of a fire, evacuate the tent immediately.
-Always consult the fire and safety label and familiarise yourself and others of the camping site fire regulations.
+Always consult the fire and safety label inside the tent and familiarise yourself and others of the camping site fire regulations.
 Keep a minimum 6 metres between each tent pitch, or what is recommended by the camp site.
 Do not use heat or flame sources inside or near to the tent.